 The Decline and the New Shaolin Revival

-During the Chinese period republic and the fight against dissent 1911-1949, Shaolin fell into decay.
-Most ancient buildings and precious collections were burned, and the transfer of knowledge all the law turned out to be monks to the disciples.
+During the period of the Chinese Republic and the struggle against dissent 1911-1949, Shaolin fell into disrepair.
+Most of the ancient buildings and precious collections were burned, and the teachings of the monks to their disciples was all but the law.

 The worst time however, it came after 1949.
 Only 16 people left the innermost basics of kung fu and meditation.
 Only strength of mind and faith, as well as the conviction that knowledge and skill accumulated by generations should not disappeared, helped the monks to survive and preserve a solid centuries-old culture.